 There are limited data available for emerging forest sector activities, such as manufacturing of biofuels, biochemicals or bioproducts.
 The Government of Canada is improving the availability of bioeconomy data and integrating them with traditional forest sector activities, particularly for macroeconomic indicators such as GDP and employment.

 Nominal gross domestic product by forest industry subsector, 2017

 This graph displays the percentage of nominal gross domestic product by forest industry subsector in 2017.
 The greatest percentage was in wood product manufacturing (46%), followed by pulp and paper manufacturing (36%), and by forestry and logging (18%).

-For information on production, please see the State of Canada’s Forests, Indicator: Production page.
+For information on production, please see the State of Canada’s Forests report (2018), page 44.

-For information on exports, please see the State of Canada’s Forests, Indicator: Exports page.
+For information on exports, please see the State of Canada’s Forests report (2018), page 45.

 The United States (US) remains Canada’s primary export destination for forest products; however, over the last decade, exports to other international markets have become increasingly important.

 With the US housing market crash and the global economic crisis, the share of Canadian forest product exports to the US dropped from 81% in 2005 (just before the crash) to 61% in 2011.
 During that time, Canada increased exports to Asian markets, particularly China, to help mitigate the impacts.